HD Foundations

 Table of Contents hide

-1) When To Be Concerned About Foundation Settling Causing Drywall Cracks:
+1) When To Be Concerned About Foundation Settling Causing Drywall Cracks

 2.1) Related Posts

-When To Be Concerned About Foundation Settling Causing Drywall Cracks:
+When To Be Concerned About Foundation Settling Causing Drywall Cracks

 If the gaps are over 3/16” (roughly the thickness of a nickel), you may want to have professional evaluate your foundation.
 Before you do anything, take time to inspect the gaps and determine if they’re simply hairline cracks, or something far more serious.
 Keep in mind that tiny fissures in sheetrock are normal and not cause for concern.
 Even new houses settle within the first 1-3 months or years, and it’s common for hairline cracks to suddenly appear.
 If the small fractures come and go (you see them one month, but not the next), there is probably nothing to be worried about.
 That could be caused by light fluctuations in temperature or seasonal rainfall.
 It’s a good idea to find out all about sheetrock cracks in walls and foundation damage.
 By addressing problems early, you can avoid a lot of headaches later on.